arnecls/homebridge-bosch-alert-system/README.md

    curl -sk "https://${CONTROLLER_IP}:8446/smarthome/public/information"
    ```

-3. Generate a client request file named `request.json` using your editor of choice
+3. Generate a client request file named `request.json` using your editor of choice.
+   Make sure the certificate string has the form `-----BEGIN CERTIFICATE-----\r....\r-----END CERTIFICATE-----`.
+   Especially the two `\r` are important.

    ```json
    {